spilliton/randumb/README.md

 randumb is a ruby gem that allows you to pull random records from ActiveRecord...fast!

-This gem requires rails 3 or greater.
+This gem requires ActiveRecord version 3.0.0 or greater.

 I built this for use on [Compare Vinyl][comparevinyl].
 Check out the homepage to see it in action :)